-The contribution rates for employees in TMRS are either 5%, 6%, or 7% of employee gross earnings, and the city matching percentages are either 100%, 150%, or 200%, both as adopted by the governing body of the city.
+Member contribution rates in TMRS are either 5%, 6% or 7% of the Member's total compensation, and the city matching percentages are either 100%, 150% or 200%, both as adopted by the governing body of the city.
 Under the state law governing TMRS, the contribution rate for each city is determined annually by the actuary, using the Entry Age Normal (EAN) actuarial cost method.
-The actuarially determined rate is the estimated amount necessary to finance the cost of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
+The city's contribution rate is based on the liabilities created from the benefit plan options selected by the city and any changes in benefits or actual experience over time.

-Employees for the [City of] were required to contribute [x%] of their annual gross earnings during the fiscal year [if the City changed its employee deposit rate, it should be noted here].
+Employees for the [City of] were required to contribute [x%] of their annual compensation during the fiscal year [if the City changed its employee deposit rate, it should be noted here].
 The contribution rates for the [City of] were xx.xx% and xx.xx% in calendar years 20x1 and 20x2, respectively.
 The city's contributions to TMRS for the year ended [insert city's fiscal year end here], were \$, and were equal to the required contributions.